HishEl-sayed/5DayWeather/README.md

 1. Clone the Git repository.
 2. NPM Install the node modules and npm packages needed to run the application.
-3. Use the command, 'Gulp' to run everything
+3. Use the command, 'Gulp' to run everything.
 4. Happy Coding!